 Matcha is a green tea powder that contains anywhere from 17 milligrams to 109 milligrams of EGCG (a potent fat-burning antioxidant) per serving.
 That means adding it to your oats can boost weight loss and blast flab!
 Just make sure you buy the real stuff from Japan; there are knock-off versions coming out of China that have pesticide residues, aren't as antioxidant-potent, and don't taste as good.

-This overlooked step is one of the most common mistakes people make when it come to overnight oats.
-Not that your soaked oats aren’t enjoyable if you skip the second stir (clearly people are still eating them)—but taking the time to do so allows the mixture of chewy, crunchy, and mushy sweetness to blend into a more enjoyable breakfast.
+This overlooked step is one of the most common mistakes people make when it comes to overnight oats.
+Not that your soaked oats aren't enjoyable if you skip the second stir (clearly people are still eating them)—but taking the time to do so allows the mixture of chewy, crunchy, and mushy sweetness to blend into a more enjoyable breakfast.